gokhaneraslan/first-devops/README.md

 ```
 4.Customise official Jenkins Docker image, by executing below two steps:
-a.Create Dockerfile with the following content:
+/a.Create Dockerfile with the following content:

 ```
 FROM jenkins/jenkins:2.375.2